VT vs VTI: Which Is Right For You?

 Image courtesy of: https://www.etfrc.com/funds/overlap.php

-Anytime is a great time to buy a VTI share!
-With its long-term growth, it is another way to achieve the second part of the FIRE Movement – retiring early.
+Anytime is a great time to buy a share of VTI!
+With its strong long-term investing potential, the VTI ETF is a solid way to work toward the second half of the FIRE Movement – retiring early.

-Time in the market is better than timing the market, so while yesterday was the best time to invest for its long-term growth, today is the second-best day.
+Remember, time in the market beats timing the market.
+So while yesterday was the best day to start, today is the second-best.

-Research shows that those who invest consistently over time are better off, so why not but into it now?
+Consistent investing wins.
+Research shows that people who invest regularly over time tend to come out ahead, so why not get started now?

 VT vs VTI: Which Should You Invest In?